 Tabete

-In essence, Tabete represents an open invitation to collaborate, to nourish ideas and to grow together.
+In essence, Tabete itself represents an invitation to join us at our table, to collaborate, and to grow together.
 It’s about feeding innovation, fuelling connections and making sure that everyone has a place - at our table and on our team.

 Kotatsu